-- Go to a safe location.

-- \circ $\;$ Contact the local police for immediate assistance and information.

-- On the Boston Campus the Fisher Police Department can be contacted for assistance at 617-236-8880, or Boston Police can be called directly at 911.
+- Go to a safe location. - \circ $\;$ Contact the local police for immediate assistance and information. - On the Boston Campus the Fisher Police Department can be contacted for assistance at 617-236-8880, or Boston Police can be called directly at 911. - Go the closest hospital Emergency Room.

-- On the New Bedford Campus, call 911

-- On the North Attleboro campus, call 911

-- On the Brockton Campus, call 911

-- Go the closest hospital Emergency Room.
 A qualified physician or nurse will examine you for injuries and collect physical evidence that could be used in criminal proceedings if you decide to prosecute.
 Hospital nurses have been trained and are certified to aid victims of sexual assaults. - The preservation of evidence is important for the proof of a criminal offense.
 If possible, do not change your clothes, shower, or eat or drink between the rape and the trip to the emergency room.
 Bring a change of clothes with you because the police will need the clothes you were wearing for evidence. - The physical exam is provided at no cost to you. - Having a physical exam does not mean that law enforcement must be notified, or the offender prosecuted. - Even if you do not wish to prosecute, it is important that you have a physical exam after the attack.
-Besides bruises or other physical injuries, the perpetrator might have passed on a sexually transmitted disease that requires treatment. - You may seek counseling from Fisher College Counseling office, they can be reached at 617-236-8894.
+Besides bruises or other physical injuries, the perpetrator might have passed on a sexually transmitted disease that requires treatment.

+You may seek counseling from Fisher College Counseling office, they can be reached at 617-236-8894.